Tampa Bay Buccaneers vs. Los Angeles Rams NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Rams stats and trends

-- Los Angeles was 8-1 against the spread and 8-1 overall last season when the team notched more than 22.2 points.
+- Los Angeles was 8-1 against the spread and 8-1 overall in games when it put up more than 22.2 points last year.

-- Los Angeles was 9-3 against the spread and 9-3 overall when the team churned out more than 327.1 yards last season.
+- When Los Angeles piled up over 327.1 yards last season, the team was 9-3 against the spread and 9-3 overall.

-- The Rams had 25 turnovers last season, equal to the number of takeaways for the Buccaneers.
+- The Rams had 25 giveaways last year, while the Buccaneers had 25 takeaways.

 Home and road insights